dashabalashova/stable-diffusion-fastapi-docker/stable-diffusion-fastapi-docker.md

 ### Analysis

-- **Throughput is nearly identical** across all modes.
+- Throughput is nearly identical across all modes.
-- **Batching does not accelerate inference** in this setup: Stable Diffusion 3.5 Turbo runs only 4 denoising steps, where the U-Net scales almost linearly with batch size.
+- Batching does not accelerate inference in this setup: Stable Diffusion 3.5 Turbo runs only 4 denoising steps, where the U-Net scales almost linearly with batch size.
-- **Encoder + pipeline overhead is small**, so batching them saves little time.
+- Encoder + pipeline overhead is small, so batching them saves little time.
-- **API overhead (HTTP, JSON, PNG encoding, zip)** is constant and masks small efficiency gains.
+- API overhead (HTTP, JSON, PNG encoding, zip) is constant and masks small efficiency gains.

-### Conclusion

-Batching with `chunk_size > 1` is valuable for **convenience** (sending multiple prompts in one request), but in current settings it does **not significantly improve throughput**.
+- Batching with chunk_size > 1 is valuable for convenience (sending multiple prompts in one request), but in current settings it does not significantly improve throughput.
-For larger speedups, you’d need:

-- Higher denoising steps (e.g. 20–30),
-- Heavier text encoders or longer prompts,
-- Measuring raw pipeline time without API overhead.